giorgiobornia/events/README.md

-Seminars: PHP library to handle an arbitrary number of seminars
+ PHP library to handle an arbitrary number of events in a website

 Features:

-- Generation of seminar pages is available in two ways:

-    - by discipline & year & semester
+- Events are organized as an array of Trees with variable depth (depth 0 and 1 are fully supported for now).

+- The Leaves at the highest depth of each Tree contain a list of events of a certain topic.

+- Each Leaf is organized according to the folder scheme "topic/year/semester/":

+    - "topic" (e.g., applied_math, analysis, number_theory, etc.)

+    - "year"  (e.g., 2019)

+    - "semester"  (e.g., "spring", "fall", "summer")

+- Pages of the Leaves of each Tree can be generated

-    - by a specified time range (e.g., a week), for a given list of disciplines
+- Pages involving all Leaves of Trees for a specified time range (e.g., a week) can be generated (The all folder)

-- Colloquia can be treated as a particular instance of a discipline
+- A list of past editions of each Leaf can be handled easily

+- PDF slides of each Leaf can be generated (using the beamer LaTeX package)

 - LaTeX is typeset directly on the webpage through the MathJax libraries (very convenient for math formulas)